BenjaminLesieux/sudokusolver/README.md

 ### Grid

 We decided to stay with the JSON format for our Grid.
-Moreover we thinking that the **double ARRAY** is simplier for represente the grid.
+Moreover we figured that the **double ARRAY** is much more simple to represent the grid.

 This is what our grid looks like :